sslab-gatech/winnie/docs/walkthrough.md

 * Winnie Code (unzipped to target directory)
 * Python 2.7.XX
 * Windows 10 1809/21H2 (1809 preferred)
-* Virtual machine or enviroment with *at least* 4 cores per processor
+* Virtual machine or environment with *at least* 4 cores per processor
 * Windows CMD prompt (DO NOT USE POWERSHELL)
-#### NOTE: Winnie only *offically* supports Windows 10 1809, Python 2.7.XX, and Visual Studio 2017.
+#### NOTE: Winnie only *officially* supports Windows 10 1809, Python 2.7.XX, and Visual Studio 2017.
 All other configurations are considered unsupported.

-### Step 0: VM Setup: Configure for 4 Cores Per Processer
+### Step 0: VM Setup: Configure for 4 Cores Per Processor
 Winnie requires you to be able to fork different processes, and as such will throw an error if your VM does not have the proper configurations.
 Make sure you set *at least* 4 cores per processor.
 The minimum setting are pictured below for VMWare:

 ![vmSetup.png](./vmSetup.png)